We’ve seen many inventions for parking and turning motorcycles around in tight spaces, but none as small as this Turncycle motorcycle turntable.

 The Canadian-made Turncycle consists of a sturdy but lightweight 400mm-diameter disc that supports the bike by the centre stand and then allows it to be easily turned around.

 While it doesn’t work with sidestand-only bikes, Rob Baetz from Turncycle says he is working on a sidestand version.
-“Hopefully it will be out in the fall of 2015,” he says.

-They also say it has non-slip surfaces, is 12.7mm thick, weighs just 4.78kg and will take a bike up to 454kg.
+Rob says it has non-slip surfaces, is 12.7mm thick, weighs just 4.78kg and will take a bike up to 454kg.

 “The one thing that makes my product better than some competitive models is I include the two rubber mats which raises the motorcycle up to the same height as the disc, giving you the same lifting effort as if you had the bike on the ground,” says Rob.